ihtusa/ihtusawebbackup/_posts/2017-07-19-hrms-connect-with-adaptive-pe-students.md

 <span style="font-weight: 400;">“She would walk a lap in order to cool down to self-regulate so she doesn’t have a meltdown and hurt anyone or herself,” Swearingen explained.
 “She made that connection.
 She doesn’t have the ability to understand 110 beats per minute, but if I program the monitor appropriately, she understands it going from red to yellow to blue and she can come back to class.”</span>
 <h4><b>‘Technology doing what I hoped it would’</b></h4>
-<span style="font-weight: 400;">Teachers and their assistants – often present in adaptive learning environments – also benefitted from students wearing the wrist-based monitors.
+<span style="font-weight: 400;">Teachers and their assistants – often present in adapted learning environments – also benefitted from students wearing the wrist-based monitors.
 Swearingen said being able to see student heart rate served as a potential predictor to health or safety issues.</span>

 <span style="font-weight: 400;">“I have a young man who is prone to having seizures,” Swearingen said.
 “He’s also cognitively impaired, so that makes it challenging for him to tell us when he feels like he might be having a seizure.”</span>